SysKitTeam/docs-trace/how-to/office-365-documentation/create-documentation.md

 ---
-title: Create Documentation
-description: >-
-  This article describes how to produce Office 365 settings documentation using SysKit Trace.
+description: This article describes how to produce Office 365 settings documentation using SysKit Trace.
-author: Vinko Bedek
-date: 01/17/2020
 ---

 # Create-Documentation